 Questions & Answers:

 Is the COVID vaccine required?
-Effective Oct.
-1, 2021, applicants subject to the immigration medical examination must complete the COVID-19 vaccine series and provide documentation of vaccination to the civil surgeon in person
+Effective July 25, 2022, any applicant 6 months through 4 years of age and older subject to the immigration medical examination must complete the COVID-19 vaccine series and provide documentation of vaccination to the civil surgeon in person.

 I just received a "Deficiency Letter" requesting the medical exam but it says "DO NOT MAIL ANY DOCUMENTS AT THIS TIME" This letter is giving you the "heads up" about the medical exam needed to be submitted to USCIS.Since the medical report in sealed envelope is only valid for 60 days (roughly 2 months) it is advised to wait until receiving the next letter/correspondence with instructions and date of submission (Interview Notice or "Request For Evidence letter")

 How long is the Medical Report Form I-693 in a sealed envelope valid for?
 Once your medical report is completed, the sealed envelope is good for 60 days.
 In other words, a USCIS officer must process your medical report in less than 60 days upon the date of completion of your medical exam.

 Can I update the sealed envelope after 60 days without having to redo labs all over again?
 Yes.
 We can provide you with another sealed envelope for a fee of $60 as long as your labs are not older than 6 months.
 Please note that even though USCIS can retain your medical exam for up to 2 years they can still ask you to bring another (updated) medical exam to your USCIS interview even though you have previously submitted it.